Email Campaign

 URN_SYSTEM_DATA_GROUP_PREFIX

-The property to continue the transaction refers to the list of determined recipient addresses.
-The recipient addresses in this list are gathered from the following sources:
+The property for resuming the transaction refers to the list of identified recipient addresses.
+The recipient addresses in this list are collected from the following sources:

 -